You have rights too

 Carer's assessment

 You have the right to an assessment of your own needs, separate from the person you care for.
-Your council must provide this.
+Your council must offer this.

 Carer's Allowance